-We are here to keep the standards high, and previews play an important role: they should portray your object in a natural way, not altering its
+If you wish to share and sell your assets with us, there are a few things you should know first.
+We are here to keep the standards high, and that includes your previews too: they should portray your object in a natural way, not altering its

 original colours, while showing nice, soft shadows.

 You are free to use your own studio set, but since we want our gallery to follow a common rule, we strongly suggest you start from here.

 Presenting a chair, a sofa, a lamp?
 Our product studio sets provide a starting point for product visualization.
 The images done with our default studio sets are conform to our presentation standards.

 If you are submitting a physically-based material, you should use this set in order to be compliant to our preview guidelines.